BallSpins/BallSpins/README.md

 <h2 align="left">Hi 👋!
-I'm Fauzan, a Full-Stack Developer</h2>
+I'm Fauzan, a Backend Developer</h2>

-I'm a passionate Full-Stack Developer with a strong interest in IoT, web development, and automation systems.
+I'm a passionate Backend Developer with a strong interest in IoT, web development, and automation systems.
 I enjoy building efficient, scalable, and real-time applications using modern technologies — from microcontrollers to cloud-based infrastructure.

 <br clear="both" />